rwydaegh/goliat/docs/cloud/overview.md

 Submit simulations to the oSPARC cloud platform.
 Each job gets its own GPU, enabling true parallel execution.
 Requires API credentials and platform access.

+**How it works**: oSPARC only handles the run phase.
+Users are responsible for running setup and extraction locally themselves.
+If you use Sim4Life Python Runner on the oSPARC cloud for setup/extraction, you'll need additional licenses for those phases (beyond your local licenses).

-**Limitation**: Requires Sim4Life licenses for setup phase, ~61 concurrent job limit, costs scale with compute time.
+**Limitation**: ~61 concurrent job limit, costs scale with compute time.

 ### Distributed cloud VMs